 - Preheat the oven to 180 Fan, 200C, 392 Fahrenheit, Gas 6.

 - Slice or rip the bread into bitesize pieces and add to a bowl.
 Sprinkle the red wine vinegar over the bread and toss the bread around to coat in the vinegar.
-If you don't mind using your hands, then stir the bread cubes around and against the sides with your hands so that they soak up all the vinegar.300 grams crusty bread, 2 tablespoon red wine vinegar
+If you don't mind using your hands, then stir the bread cubes around and against the sides with your hands so that they soak up all the vinegar.300 grams crusty bread, 2 tablespoons red wine vinegar

 - Place the bread cubes onto a baking tray, lined with baking paper if necessary, and bake on the middle oven shelf for 5 minutes.
 Turn the bread around and toast for a further 5 minutes.
 Set aside to cool while you prepare the rest of the salad.